dav-par/eng114_DevOps/Documentation/docs/linux.md

 - `#` - root (admin user)

 ## arguments
-- `-a` etc
-- single dash means abbreviated form
+- single dash means the option is an abbreviated form e.g. `-a`
-- double dash
+- double dash means the option is meant to be interpreted as an entire word e.g. `--version`

 ## manual pages (manpages)
 - gives information on how to execute commands and what they do
+- accessed by `man` followed by the command e.g. `man crontab`
 - `[ ]` gives us optional entities
+    - you can only use one argument if several are inside the square brackets
-- `...` means you can make use of multiple options
+- `...` (ellipsis) means you can make use of multiple options e.g. `ls file1 file2`